 On pelvic radiographs:

 - abnormally wide gap between the pubic bones

-- instability may be seen on standing / flamingo position
+- instability may be seen in the standing/flamingo position

 - on standing, vertical displacement of >10 mm indicates instability of pubic symphysis

 - >20 mm displacement is most often associated with sacroiliac (SI) joint involvement

 - age 6-11: 5.9 mm